CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Related Works

 \textbf{CAD Reverse Engineering from Point Cloud:} CAD reverse engineering aims to reconstruct parametric CAD models from 3D shapes (\eg, meshes or point clouds) in a compatible representation with CAD software.
 A key challenge lies in the choice of this representation.
 A line of works attempts to address sub-problems of the CAD reverse engineering task by focusing on parameter estimation for edges and surface primitives~\cite{liu2021pc2wf, cherenkova2023sepicnet, wang2020pienet, sharma2020parsenet, zhu2023nerve, li2019spfn, guo2022complexgen, Cherenkova2024SpelsNet} or reconstructing B-Rep construction history~\cite{willis2021fusion, lambourne2021brepnet, dupont2022cadops, xu2021zonegraph}.
 In order to obtain a representation that is closer to CAD modelling, several methods~\cite{li2024sfmcad, yu2023d, friedrich2019optimizing, kania2020ucsg, yu2024d} use Constructive Solid Geometry (CSG), representing models as compositions of 3D primitives and Boolean operations.
 While this enables reconstruction, the CSG representation diverges from modern CAD workflows~\cite{xu2021zonegraph}.

 Recent works have adopted the more CAD-aligned sketch-extrude representation, introduced by DeepCAD~\cite{wu2021deepcad} for CAD generation~\cite{xu2023hnc, xu2022skexgen} or predicting extrusion cylinder~\cite{uy2022point2cyl, ren2022extrudenet}.
-Given the sequential nature of sketch-extrude sequences, methods have explored a template-based approach~\cite{lambourne2022reconstructing} given a rounded voxel input representation, and transformer architectures for both autoregressive~\cite{khan2024cad} and non-autoregressive~\cite{wu2021deepcad,dupont2024transcad} prediction of sketch-extrude sequences from point clouds.
+Considering the sequential nature of sketch-extrude operations, methods have explored a template-based approach~\cite{lambourne2022reconstructing} given a rounded voxel input representation.
+Furthermore, transformer architectures have been investigated for both autoregressive~\cite{khan2024cad} and non-autoregressive~\cite{wu2021deepcad,dupont2024transcad} prediction of sketch-extrude sequences from point clouds.
 The work in~\cite{ma2024draw} combines a lightweight pre-trained language model~\cite{sanh2019distilbert} with a point cloud encoder using a diffusion-based approach.
-These methods rely on the limited DeepCAD dataset~\cite{wu2021deepcad}, leading to poor cross-dataset performance on Fusion360~\cite{willis2021fusion}.
 Alternative methods using self-supervised~\cite{li2023secad} or unsupervised~\cite{li2024sfmcad} learning still face integration challenges due to their non-standard sketch representations (\eg, signed distance functions).
 In contrast to these approaches that require full parameter learning of specialized networks for both CAD geometry and representation syntax, we leverage pre-trained LLMs that have been exposed to programming patterns through large-scale training on code repositories.
 Our method outputs Python code using the CadQuery library~\cite{cadquery} that is directly executable and can easily be interpreted.
-Additionally, we address the data limitation through automated synthesis of a large-scale training dataset, enabling full control over design features included during training.
+Additionally, we address the data limitation through automated generation of a large-scale training dataset, enabling full control over design features included during training.